 This secretary desk is done in Duck Egg Blue by Annie Sloan.
 And this is one coat.

-Can you paint metal hardware with chalk paint?
+Can you paint metal hardware and knobs with chalk paint?
 Yep!
 You sure can and I have many, many times.

 There are other techniques like layering…